This program prints Hello, world! print('Hello, world!') Run the program, and it would print out: Hello, world!

 - Support for multiple versions: Although Python 2 has reached end of life, there are still people and companies using it.
 When selecting a GUI framework, make sure it supports the version of Python that you use.

-- Extension support: You might be using multiple extensions for your application (such as OpenGL or GTK).
+- Extension support: You might use multiple extensions for your application (such as OpenGL or GTK).
 If so, make sure the GUI library you choose supports those extensions.

-- Support: Does the framework you’ve selected have a thriving community of Python developers?
-If not, you might consider a different GUI, as help could be hard to come by and the framework itself may not be around for long.
+- Support: Does your selected framework have a thriving community of Python developers?
+If not, consider a different GUI, as help could be hard to come by, and the framework may not be around for long.

-Now that you understand what a Python GUI framework is and what to consider when making your selection, let’s examine some of the best frameworks available.
+Now that you understand a Python GUI framework and what to consider when selecting, let’s examine some of the best frameworks available.

 The 8 Top Python GUI Packages & Libraries